Fuzzyma/fuzzy-ui/docs/docs.md

 **CAUTION**: The data prop is used as source AS IS.
 That means, changing the array WILL result in the table changing.
 This is by design and to avoid expensive rerenders.
 That also means, you can add rows to the table by just pushing into the data array.

 ### Finally: Table props

+Lets start with the easy one:

+- show-all: Shows all rows by default and will not try to infer the height of the table.
+Use it, if your table has no defined height and should auto size.
+If you set a height directly or indirectly (e.g. through flex box), you should not use this prop.

 Next to the obvious :data prop which can be used v-model as well, it is possible to hook the update-cycle of the table.
 If you use them, you are responsable for the update of the table data.
 Passing a noop will basically mean that all changes in fields are reverted when you leave the field: